 -Fort San Pedro offers some fascinating insights into Spanish colonial rule in the Philippines.

--The Chocolate Hills, a vast plain consisting of 1,776 conical hills formed from grass-covered limestone, is a geological marvel.
+-The Chocolate Hills, a vast plain consisting of between 1200 and 1800 conical hills formed from grass-covered limestone.

 -The Taal Volcano is a must-see natural attraction, and is accessed from the holiday hotspot of Tagaytay City.

--Explore the enclave of Intramuros, Manila's oldest district, and be amazed by the thick walls and rich history surrounding Fort Santiago.
+-The enclave of Intramuros, Manila's oldest district.
+Visitors will be amazed by the thick walls and rich history surrounding Fort Santiago.